 Complications from diarrhea can quickly arise and develop into more serious conditions that require medical attention.
 Dehydration can result from the body’s continual use of water in the bowel movement, and children are especially vulnerable to losing a dangerous amount of water.

 In most cases, diarrhea goes away on its own.
 If the problem persists, antibiotics may be used to fight off an infection and reduce symptoms.
 It is important to drink lots of water to replenish the body and help the digestive tract return to normal, solid bowel movements.
 If you frequently experience diarrhea, it may be symptomatic of an underlying condition.
-Contact GastroCare LI at (516) 219-8876 to speak with a Valley Stream doctor today.
+Contact GastroCare LI at (516) 219-8876 to speak with a Glendale or Valley Stream gastroenterologist near you today.